-Complete monitoring results from 2020 are detailed in the quarterly self-monitoring reports to the CVRWQCB.
-All 2020 releases from the Site 300 drinking water system quickly percolated into the drainage ditches or dry streambeds and did not reach Corral Hollow Creek, the potential receiving water.
+More information is included in the quarterly self-monitoring reports to the CVRWQCB.
+All 2022 releases from the Site 300 drinking water system percolated into the drainage ditches or dry streambeds and did not reach Corral Hollow Creek, the potential receiving water.